Frequently Asked Questions

 Further information can be found on the Australian Government Treasury website.

 This assistance from the Australian Government will support businesses to manage cash flow challenges resulting from the economic impacts of the Coronavirus and help businesses retain their employees.
-The two measures outlined below are designed to support employing small and medium enterprises and to improve business confidence.
+The measure outlined below is designed to support employing small and medium enterprises and to improve business confidence.

-Under the Coronavirus SME Guarantee Scheme, the Australian Government will provide a guarantee of 50% to small and medium enterprise (SME) lenders for new unsecured loans to be used for working capital.
-This will enhance these lenders’ willingness and ability to provide credit, which will result in SMEs being able to access additional funding to help support them through the upcoming months.
+Under the Coronavirus SME Guarantee Scheme, the Australian Government will provide a guarantee of 50% to small and medium enterprise (SME) lenders for new secured or unsecured loans to be used for working capital.
+This will enhance these lenders’ willingness and ability to provide credit, which will result in SMEs being able to access additional funding to help support them.

 More information about the Coronavirus SME Guarantee Scheme is available here.

 The Australian Government has announced that Commonwealth commercial fishers do not have to pay remaining Commonwealth fishing levies for 2020.